 As kids, these folks were often severely abused or neglected.
 They didn’t have the opportunity to learn many healthy interpersonal skills from their caregivers, and were often exposed to violence, substance abuse, fear, and intense anger early on.
 They tend to carry these patterns into adulthood.

 A secure attachment style is essentially a healthy attachment style.
 These folks are very comfortable in loving, affectionate, and supportive relationships.
 They can both depend on others, and be the dependable one.
 They tend to be able to separate true conflict from situations that shouldn’t be taken too personally.
 They can take about their emotions and concerns with their partner without feeling like it’s going to ruin the relationship or cause the partner to leave.

 As children, folks with a secure attachment often grew up with loving, securely attached caregivers who met their physical and emotional needs.
 Because of that, they’re able to carry these patterns into their adult relationships.

 Can I Change My Attachment Style?

 If you recognize an attachment style in yourself that doesn’t feel healthy, or know that you weren’t given the right environment for a secure attachment in childhood, don’t despair!
 You can actually change your attachment style over time.
 This is called an Earned Secure Attachment, and it’s my favorite one, personally.
 That’s because those who do the hard work in therapy to understand and change their patterns, heal past trauma, and improve their relationships have truly earned their Secure Attachment, and they deserve that joy and stability.

 If you’re interested in healing your attachment style or patterns with the help of a therapist, the psychologists at North Berkeley Counseling are here to support you.
-We see clients in our office in Berkeley, California, as well as online throughout California, Florida, Virginia, and Hawaii.
+We offer in person therapy in Berkeley, California, as well as online throughout California, Florida, Virginia, and Hawaii.
 Book your first session today!